elishamutang/restaurant-page/README.md

 - Since the page is incomplete, run `npm run dev` to have a look at the website.

-## Note-to-self

-- In dist folder, place images in a separate folder for clealiness.

-### Future Improvements

-- Use 2 columns instead of just 1, for accessibility purposes.

-### Link to website reference
+# Link to website reference
 - `https://www.orientalkopi.asia/`